meeb/gateaux/README.md

 import fdb
 import gateaux

-fdb.api_version(510)
+fdb.api_version(620)
 db = fdb.open()

 class SomeUserStructure(gateaux.Structure):
     key = (gateaux.BinaryField(),)
     value = (gateaux.BinaryField(),)

+some_keyspace = fdb.Subspace(('some', 'subspace'))
-some_structure_instance = SomeUserStructure(db)
+some_structure_instance = SomeUserStructure(some_keyspace)
 ```

-Structures have one required argument, the FoundationDB connection.
+Structures have one required argument, a FoundationDB subspace.
 Structure instances
-have the following interface:
+have the following interface for tuples:

 * `structure.pack_key((...))` validates a tuple of data against the defined key
   fields and returns bytes.
 The bytes are a FoundationDB packed tuple in the defined